gruntwork-io/terraform-google-network/modules/vpc-network/README.md

 [VPC Flow Logs](https://cloud.google.com/vpc/docs/using-flow-logs) are a feature where subnetworks in your network will have their traffic flow between VM instances sampled and sent to Stackdriver; there, you can use them for a variety of purposes including forensics and expense optimization.
 Only TCP and UDP traffic is logged.
-Flow logging is enabled by default in this module, and can be disabled by settings `enable_flow_logging` to false.
+Flow logging is enabled by default in this module, and can be disabled by setting the `log_config` variable to `null`.

 ## Network Architecture